Royals vs. Twins Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Joey Gallo, Vinnie Pasquantino and others in the Minnesota Twins-Kansas City Royals matchup at Target Field on Friday at 4:10 PM ET.
+Player prop betting options for Joey Gallo, Vinnie Pasquantino and others are available in the Minnesota Twins-Kansas City Royals matchup at Target Field on Saturday, starting at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!